JuniorVieira99/jr_goresponse/readme.md

 pack.AddResponse(resp1)
 pack.AddResponse(resp2)

-// Calculate statistics
-pack.Calculate()
+// Could also responses in batches responses := []*response.Response{resp1, resp2}
+pack.BatchAddResponse(responses)

+// Calculate statistics, then use ToString() or Print() to display pack.Calculate()

 // Get a specific response
 resp := pack.GetResponse("https://example.com")

-// Get all keys
+// Get all keys, which are the URLs of the responses keys := pack.GetKeysOfResponses()
-keys := pack.GetKeysOfResponses()

 // Get error report